top of page

 Entrepreneurship today is often celebrated as a path to freedom, creativity, and wealth.
 But if we look closer, most of what passes for entrepreneurship is really just activity inside a marketplace—not full-fledged capitalism.
 The confusion is understandable.
 Without a clear framework, many assume that selling a product or starting an LLC makes them capitalists.

-To clarify this confusion, Duke economist Mike Munger offers a powerful lens: capitalism exists in three nested levels—voluntary exchange, markets, and true capitalism.
-This article builds on Munger’s framework, integrating it with Personal Finance Reimagined’s (PFR) mission to equip creators, students, and founders with the tools to build sustainable value.
+To clarify this confusion, it is useful to think of capitalism as existing in three nested levels—voluntary exchange, markets, and true capitalism.
+This article builds on time-tested research and integrates it with the Founder's Copilot mission to equip creators, students, and founders with the tools to build sustainable value.
 We show how each level builds, where the prior level is a necessary but insufficient enabler of the subsequent level.
 We pair economic clarity with behavioral insight to help people move beyond side hustles and into scalable ventures.

 About the author: Jeff Hulett leads Personal Finance Reimagined, a financial strategy and decision-making platform supporting high-potential entrepreneurs and content creators.
-Through PFR’s fractional CFO services, Jeff helps clients build scalable business models, raise capital, and make smart investment decisions.
+Through PFR’s Founder's Copilot services, Jeff helps clients build scalable business models, raise capital, and make smart investment decisions.

 Jeff is a career banker, data scientist, behavioral economist, and choice architect.
 Jeff teaches Personal Finance at James Madison University.
 He has held executive and advisory roles at Wells Fargo, Citibank, KPMG, and IBM, and is the author of Making Choices, Making Money: Your Guide to Making Confident Financial Decisions.